notionparallax/wp2frontEnd/_posts/2020-06-26-printing-your-pdf.md

 author-name: Ben Doherty

 # this goes on the index page, and into facebook shares
-description: "If you've got a a PDF edition how can you make your experience of reading it great?"
+description: "If you've got a PDF edition how can you make your experience of reading it great?"

 # This is what twitter will pick up if someone tweets the link to this page
 # 110 marker
 #123456789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 123456789
-twitter-body: "If you've got a a PDF edition how can you make your experience of reading it great?"
+twitter-body: "If you've got a PDF edition how can you make your experience of reading it great?"
 # Twitter and facebook will pick up this image. you can also use it in a post with: -
 #![alt text]({{ site.baseurl }}/assets/{{page.featuredimg}})
 featuredimg: https://pbs.twimg.com/media/EZakiU8VAAE1Okz?format=jpg
 ---

 You'd probably be horrified if you knew how much effort goes into getting your edition of Walden Pond to print nicely every month.
-The _experience_ of reading is the thing we're really focused on. **If you've got a a PDF edition how can you make your experience of reading it great?**
+The _experience_ of reading is the thing we're really focused on. **If you've got a PDF edition how can you make your experience of reading it great?**

 ## Screen